Lower GI Series (Barium Enema)

 In rare cases, barium can block the intestines.
 This can be a serious, life-threatening condition.
 Symptoms of this are:

-• Being unable to have a bowel movement within 2 days after the procedure.
+- Being unable to have a bowel movement within 2 days after the test.

 Barium can also cause an allergic reaction.
-Signs of an allergic reaction include hives, itching, difficulty breathing, agitation, or confusion.
+Signs of an allergic reaction include hives, itching, having a hard time breathing, agitation, or confusion.

 Call your care team if you have any of these rare side effects.
-If you are unable to contact your care team, call 911 or visit an emergency room.
+If you are unable to call your care team, call 911 or visit an emergency room.